 About LIM College

 Anahu Guzman has been the Director of LIM College’s Math Center since 2005, offering academic assistance in all areas of math-related study in order to support and enrich classroom instruction.
-In addition to his duties at the Math Center he teaches several Math, Finance & Technology Department courses, including Foundation of Mathematics I and II, Introduction to Algebra, Elements of Algebra, College Algebra, Statistics, and Business Calculus II.
+He is also the Associate Chair of the Arts & Sciences Department and teaches several courses, including Foundation of Mathematics I and II, Introduction to Algebra, Elements of Algebra, College Algebra, Statistics, and Business Calculus II.

 Professor Guzman is a member of the National Council of Teachers of Mathematics, the American Mathematical Society, and Leadership in Mathematics Education NCSM (Network, Communicate, Support, Motivate).
 In 2003 he received the American Statistical Association Award from the Zicklin School of Business at Baruch College, City University of New York and the Aung San Suu Kyi Award from York College, City University of New York in 2000, where he was also a Minority Access to Research Centers Honors Fellow.

-Currently a candidate for an Ed.D. degree from Teachers College, Columbia University, Professor Guzman holds a Master of Business Administration degree in Statistics from the Zicklin School of Business at Baruch College, City University of New York and a Bachelor of Science degree in Mathematics from York College, City University of New York.
+Professor Guzman holds a Master of Science in Mathematics Education from Teachers College, Columbia University, a Master of Business Administration degree in Statistics from the Zicklin School of Business at Baruch College, City University of New York, and a Bachelor of Science degree in Mathematics from York College, City University of New York.